qcs-create2024/qcs-create2024.github.io/aboutqcs.md

 Students studying within the broad scope of quantitative climate science (QCS) at the University ofWaterloo, University of Toronto, McGill University, and Dalhousie University are invited to apply.
-Participants will pursue interdisciplinary research with internationally-recognized researchers from these universities, in rapidly growing areas spanning data-centric/high-performance computing in QCS, artificial intelligence in QCS, and computational oceanography.
+Participants will pursue interdisciplinary research with internationally-recognized researchers from these universities, in rapidly growing areas spanning _data-centric/high-performance computing in QCS_, _artificial intelligence in QCS_, and _computational oceanography_.

 ### Program highlights
 Highlights of program participation are: